Check your network for the zero-day vulnerability, and fix it now!

-- Install the Desktop Central EXE (note: the build version of the new EXE file should be the same as that of your backed-up build version).
+- Install the Endpoint Central EXE (note: the build version of the new EXE file should be the same as that of your backed-up build version).
 Visit this link to procure the EXE for your build number.

 - Restore the backup, and start the server.
 It is highly recommended to restore the backup on the machine with the reinstalled operating system.